godofgeeks23/azure-cdn-uploader/README.md

 azcopy --version
 ```

-3. Initialize the environment variables: rename `sample.env` to `.env` and fill in the values in the file
+3. Initialize the environment variables: rename `sample.env` to `.env` and fill the values in the file

 ```
 mv sample.env .env